-The main source of credit risk to the Group is considered to be related to the class of assets described as other receivables.
-Within this class of assets, the loan to Magnus is the significant exposure.
-This loan has been impaired as at 30 June 2016.
+The main source of credit risk to the Group was considered to be related to the class of assets described as other receivables.

 The following table details the Group's other receivables exposed to credit risk (prior to collateral and other credit enhancements) with ageing analysis and impairment provided for thereon.
 Amounts are considered as 'past due' when the debt has not been settled with the terms and conditions agreed between the Group and the customer or counter party to the transaction.
 Receivables that are past due are assessed for impairment by ascertaining solvency of the debtors and are provided for where there are specific circumstances indicating that the debt may not be fully repaid to the Group.